kirklandnuts/spotilyzer/README.md

 ## Instructions
 * The first time you run the node server, make sure to run 'npm install' before doing anything
+* Will be updated and moved to top at the end of this project

 ## Architecture Overview